 The Threat of an Official Complaint to the ICO Shut Them Up

-He must have had it in his head that because I’d indulged his nonsense earlier that year, there was a a secret desire to buy on my part.
-His orthodox sales training would have dictated he merely needed to persist until I gave in.
+He must have had it in his head that because I’d indulged his nonsense earlier that year, there was a secret desire, on my part, to buy his bullshit.
+His orthodox sales training would have dictated he merely needed to persist until I gave in. 👨💼

 Anyone else would have told him to f*** off, but I restrained myself and told him I would be filing a report with the Information Commissioner’s Office.

-He never called again but that wasn’t the end of my run-ins with Yell though.
+He never called again but that wasn’t the end of my run-ins with Yell.

-Yell/hibu, called me in 2013, but this time, I’d asked them to.
-Guess why?
+Yell/hibu called me in 2013, but this time I’d actually asked them to.
+Why?
+Let me explain…

 I looked at my “free” Yell directory listing on their website and the phone number had been changed, but not by me.
-Some of the information I’d previously added was missing, pictures had disappeared and the opening times were wrong.
-Same story for the other guy.
+Some of the information I’d previously added was missing, pictures had disappeared and the opening times were all wrong.
+Same story for the other guy at the scrapyard! 😒

 Eventually it was solved, but it took months.
 No more harassment from Yell sales people.
 No more phone calls from Belfast.